 Per Cronometer, one ounce of raw peanuts provides 160 calories and 7.3 grams of protein.
 Peanuts are technically a legume and are part of the MyPlate protein group.
 I used both peanut flour and chopped peanuts in this banana muffin recipe to really pack in the protein.

-If you're looking for more high-protein and/or low-calorie breakfast recipes, you are in luck!
+If you want more high protein breakfast recipes, you’re in luck!
 Don't miss out on these:

 - Proats Recipe: Egg White Oatmeal

 - Baked Protein Oatmeal (with a Secret Ingredient!)

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.